I Need You And You Need Me

 It’s all too easy for you to not pick up the phone and call that old friend, even though you want to.

-It’s all too easy not to send that gratitude card or deliver it in person because you are “busy” or will “do it later”.
+And it’s all too easy not to send that gratitude card or deliver it in person because you are “busy” or will “do it later”.

 It’s all too easy to just walk by everyone and not smile or say “Hello” first because you are staring at your phone or in your own head.